 Another Penang hawker food that most people enjoyed eating is the Penang Lorbak.
 It is an appetizer, a side dish of fried mixed stuff of fish fritters, fried beancurd, spring rolls, fried octopus, preserved century eggs and the lorbak roll.

 The lorbak roll itself consists of chunky bites of marinated five spiced pork wrapped with bean curd skin (fu-pei).
 All these are eaten with a dipping of chili sauce and thick starchy lor sauce with beaten egg swirls.

-This delightful snack can be found in most coffee shop, food court and roadside hawker stall.
-One of my favourite places for good variety of Penang Lorbak is at Kheng Pin Kafe located in the junction of Penang Road and Sri Bahari Road.
+This delightful snack can be found in most coffee shops, food court and roadside hawker stalls.
+One of my favourite places for a good variety of Penang Lorbak is at Kheng Pin Kafe located at the junction of Penang Road and Sri Bahari Road.

 Stuffing of shelled shrimps in tofu

 Delicacy…century egg and the slices of preserve ginger!

 Do drop into this coffee shop to try out the Lorbak or Ngoh Hiong (as my Singaporean friends call it).
 Click here for the Map Location.
 Another place for lorbak is the hawker stall in Johor Road and at Ho Ping coffee shop in Penang Road/Jalan Kampung Malabar.

 80 Penang Road